A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Background

-Bilingual lexicon induction\footnote{For the purposes of this paper, we use bilingual lexicon and (bilingual) dictionary synonymously.
-On the other hand, unmodified lexicon always refers to a word list in a single language.} is the task of finding word-level translations between the lexicons of two languages.
+Bilingual lexicon induction\footnote{In this paper, we use bilingual lexicon and (bilingual) dictionary synonymously.
+On the other hand, unqualified use of lexicon refers to a word list in a single language.} is the task of finding word-level translations between the lexicons of two languages.
 For instance, the German word \word{Hund} and the English word \word{dog} are roughly semantically equivalent, so the pair \word{Hund}--\word{dog} should be an entry in a German--English bilingual lexicon.
 The task itself comes in a variety of flavors.
-We consider a version of the task that only relies on \emph{monolingual} corpora in the tradition of \newcite{rapp:1995:ACL} and \newcite{W95-0114}.
-In other words, the goal is to produce a bilingual lexicon primarily from unannotated raw text in each of the respective languages.
-Importantly, we avoid reliance on bitext, i.e.\ corpora with parallel sentences that are known translations of each other, e.g., EuroParl \cite{koehn2005europarl}.
-The bitext assumption is quite common in the literature; see \newcite[Table 2]{DBLP:journals/corr/Ruder17} for a survey.
+In this paper, we consider a version of the task that only relies on \emph{monolingual} corpora in the tradition of \citet{rapp:1995:ACL} and \citet{W95-0114}.
+In other words, the goal is to produce a bilingual lexicon primarily from \emph{unannotated} raw text in each of the respective languages.
+Importantly, we avoid reliance on bitext, i.e., corpora with parallel sentences that are known translations of each other, e.g., EuroParl \citep{koehn2005europarl}.
+The bitext assumption is quite common in the literature; see \citet[Table 2]{DBLP:journals/corr/Ruder17} for a survey.
 Additionally, we will assume the existence of a small seed set of word-level translations obtained from a dictionary; we also experiment with seed sets obtained from heuristics that do not rely on the existence of linguistic resources.